dasdibye/LipoDL/README.md

 To run you would also need the file model_300dim.pkl for the 300-dim Mol2vec encoding.
 The link for that file is here: https://github.com/samoturk/mol2vec_notebooks/blob/master/Notebooks/model_300dim.pkl

-You can run these Python models on a Linux Ubuntu system which has Tensorflow.
+You can run these Python models on a Linux Ubuntu system which has Tensorflow installed.